VishakhaAwasthi01/JavaScriptChallenges/README.md

 ## 2. FizzBuzz
- ### Write a program that prints the numbers from 1 to 100 and for multiples of ‘3’ print “Fizz” instead of the number, for the multiples of ‘5’ print “Buzz” and for multiple of both 3 and 5 print "FizzBuzz"
+ ### Write a program that prints the numbers from 1 to 100 and for multiples of ‘3’ print “Fizz” instead of the number, for the multiples of ‘5’ print “Buzz” and for multiple of both 3 and 5 print "FizzBuzz".

 <details><summary>Solution</summary>